Home / Tarantulas / King Baboon Tarantula (Pelinobius muticus)

 The spider doesn’t build webs but creates a layer of silk at the entrance of its residential burrows to understand its prey’s presence through the vibrations produced by the silk.

-Are King Baboon Tarantulas Poisonous
+Are King Baboon Tarantulas Venomous?

 King Baboon Tarantula Spider